joolstorrentecalo/gitlab-foss/doc/user/project/file_lock.md

 When file locking is setup, lockable files are **read-only** by default.

 When a file is locked, only the user who locked the file may modify it.
-This user is said to "hold the lock" or have "taken the lock", because only one user can lock a file at a time.
+This user is said to "hold the lock" or have "taken the lock", since only one user can lock a file at a time.
 When a file or directory is unlocked, the user is said to have "released the lock".